code-smith/react-native-scrollable-tab-view/README.md

 ## Basic usage
 check examples folder, its almost the same, there are no changes in how you're going to use it.
 As Examples provided dont use a custom component to log mouting and redering,I have included a Contianer Component to log mounting and updating as a proof for for lazy loading
+#note
+Android renders the component 3 times initially(not sure why??) ,so you see one log for mouting initial tab and 2 logs for updating tabs

 ## Contribution
 **Issues** are welcome.
 Please add a screenshot of bug and code snippet.
 Quickest way to solve issue is to reproduce it on one of the examples.